mcgill-csus/mcgill-csus-docs/constitution/body.md

 2. Referendums must be publicly available 6 days before vote and all details of the voting location, hours, etc. must also be posted.

-3. The Referendum shall be considered valid only if a minimum of thirty percent (30%) of CSUS members vote.
+3. The Referendum shall be considered valid only if a minimum of 15% CSUS members vote.

-4. Referendums are passed by a majority of membership.
+4. Referendua are passed by a majority of votership.

-5. Referendums overrule decisions by council or by general assembly.
+5. Referenda overrule decisions by council or by general assembly.

+6. Referenda, including changes to this constitution, may be performed by a unanimous vote by council at any time, but referenda made in this manner must be announced to the membership so that it may be reviewed and a petition process begun if desired.

 ## Impeachment